xanderhendriks/rpi-embedded-target-action-runner/README.md

               name: stm32-firmware-sample_application-${{ steps.version_handling.outputs.file_postfix }}
               path: stm32-firmware

-Commit and push the changes and check the execution of the action in github.
+Push the changes with `git push` and check the execution of the action in github.
 It should look like this:

 ![Github actions 1](images/Github_actions_1.png)

-## Build artifacts
+### Build artifacts
 Download the articact from the **stm32-firmware-sample_application-0.1.0** link at the bottom of the page.
 The downloaded zip contains the following files:
 - sample_application-0.1.0.bin: Binary file which can be deployed to the target
 - sample_application-0.1.0.elf: Binary file including symbols.
 Used for the debugger.